-A: The Administration has clarified that U.S. Permanent Residents from the six countries and they are not impacted by the Executive Order.
+A: No, the replacement executive order does not apply to U.S. Permanent Residents from the six countries and they are not impacted by the Executive Order.

 Q: How many of our students, faculty and staff may be impacted?

-A: OIS is in direct communication with those sponsored through our office who are from the seven countries listed in the order.
+A: OIS has been in direct communication with those sponsored through our office who are from the six countries listed in the executive order.
 We are constantly monitoring for changes and new information, which is our standard operating procedure.

 Q: What if I have an emergency outside regular office hours?
 What is an emergency?